Airstack-xyz/docs/guides/nft/spam-nft.md

 # 🧹 Spam NFT

-[Airstack](https://airstack.xyz) provides easy-to-use NFT APIs for enriching Web3 applications with onchain and offchain NFT data from Ethereum, Base, Zora, and other [Airstack-supported chains](../overview.md#supported-chains).
+[Airstack](https://airstack.xyz) provides easy-to-use NFT APIs for enriching Web3 applications with onchain and offchain NFT data from Ethereum, Base, Degen Chain, and other [Airstack-supported chains](../overview.md#supported-chains).

 When indexing any new token, Airstack takes into consideration contract deployer address history, and other factors to determine if the token might be spam.